 Kristen Johnson MD

-*In April, Dr. Johnson will transition her practice from Family Medicine to Lifestyle & Metabolic Medicine and move to our Broadway clinic.
-She is accepting new Lifestyle and Metabolic Medicine patients.
+*In April, Dr. Johnson transitioned her practice from Family Medicine to Lifestyle & Metabolic Medicine and moved to our Madison Center clinic.

 American Board of Family Practice; American Board of Obesity Medicine